 How will Israel cope with a massive missile assault over an extended period?
-The model used to intercept rockets in Gaza is clearly unfit for an all-out war.
+The model used to intercept rockets from Gaza is clearly unfit for an all-out war.
 But during a broad regional conflict, the IDF will adopt an entirely different game plan of defensive and offensive moves.

 The Israeli plan consists of three steps.
 First, Iron Dome batteries and other air defenses will be shifted to mostly defend strategic sites such as Air Force bases and critical infrastructure.
 Israel will also shut down its seaports for several days to deprive enemy forces of key targets, the outgoing Navy chief revealed.